pcarbo/kyoto/README.md

 ####Realized relatedness (optional)

-Working with these marker-based estimates of genetic sharing gives us an opportunity to examine these estimates more closely.
+Working with the marker-based estimates of genetic sharing gives us an opportunity to examine these estimates more closely in the advanced intercross.
 The function **rr.matrix** returns an *n*-by-*n* matrix, where *n* is the number of samples.
 In the R script, this matrix is denoted by **R**.
 Each entry of this matrix is the estimated number of alleles that share the same state, averaged over all available SNPs.
-For a given SNP, this is 0 if the genotypes of individuals *i* and *j* are homozygous and different;
-2 if both genotypes are homozygous and the same; and 1 in all other cases.
-(Note that, in an AIL, this is equivalent to the number of alleles that are identity-by-state, or IBD, since all alleles originate from the two inbred progenitors.)
+For a given SNP, this is 0 if the genotypes of individuals *i* and *j* are homozygous and different; 2 if both genotypes are homozygous and the same; and 1 in all other cases.
+(Note that, in an AIL, this is equivalent to the number of alleles that are identity-by-descent, or IBD, since all alleles originate from the two inbred founders.)
 To account for uncertainty in the genotype estimates whenever the genotypes are missing, we use a formula for the expected number of shared alleles.

 **Questions**

-+ The entries of the realized relatedness matrix are also the kinship coefficients, times 2.
+1. The entries of the realized relatedness matrix are also the kinship coefficients, times 2.
 The condensed identity coefficients for (i,i) F2 pairs are d1 = 1/2, d7 = 1/2; for (i,j) F2 pairs, they are d =
 (1/8, 1/8, 1/4, 0, 1/4, 0, 1/4, 0, 0).
 The kinship coefficients are